-"Safety and Security" on The Lincoln University Campus "Is Everybody's Responsibility."
-The students, faculty and staff are active participants in identifying and undertaking reasonable and necessary measures to ensure the safety of persons on campus and University property.
+"Safety and Security" at Lincoln University "Is Everybody's Responsibility."
+The students, faculty and staff are active participants in identifying and undertaking reasonable and necessary measures to ensure the safety of all persons on campus as well as University property.